haniff97/sejuk-portal/README.md

   picks which pre-defined query fits the question and what parameters to use.
 - **AI Workflow Supervisor**: a rule-based check (final amount ≥30% over quote, or a completed job with no photos) that flags orders automatically in the Manager view.
-Detection is plain business logic, not AI — the model's only role is phrasing the detected flags into a readable summary.
+Detection is plain business logic, the AI model's only role is phrasing the detected flags into a readable summary.

 ## Tech stack